-Local Context - Regionally, Oxford County reported that approximately 40% of youth are physically active (Oxford County.
-Healthy places - Schools).
+Local Context - Regionally, Oxford County reported that approximately 40% of youth are physically active.
 The Township offers a number of opportunities to increase levels of physical activity by offering a number of recreational swim and skate programs that do not require registration, as well as access to a range of outdoor active and passive parks spaces.